Assyrians: Early Christian period

 From the 1st century BC, Assyria was the theatre of the protracted Roman–Persian Wars.
 Much of the region would become the Roman province of Assyria from 116 AD to 118 AD following the conquests of Trajan.
 Still, after a Parthian-inspired Assyrian rebellion, the new emperor Hadrian withdrew from the short-lived province Assyria and its neighboring provinces in 118 AD.
 Following a successful campaign in 197–198, Severus converted the kingdom of Osroene, centred on Edessa, into a frontier Roman province.

-Osroëne and Adiabene were ancient kingdoms located in northern Mesopotamia, regions historically inhabited by Assyrian peoples.
-Both kingdoms played significant roles in the cultural and political landscape of the Near East from the Hellenistic period through late antiquity.

-Osroëne, centered around its capital Edessa (modern Urfa, Turkey), was founded around 136 BC by Osroes, likely of Iranian origin, but over time it became predominantly Aramaic-speaking and culturally Assyrian.
-The kingdom controlled key trade routes and often balanced its alliances between the Roman and Parthian empires.

-Edessa emerged as a major center of Syriac Christianity and Assyrian cultural identity, developing a rich tradition of Syriac literature and theology.
-Osroëne retained some autonomy under Roman protection until its final incorporation into the empire in 216 AD.

-Adiabene, located to the east with its capital at Arbela (modern Erbil, Iraq), was similarly an Assyrian kingdom both ethnically and culturally.
-Its population spoke Aramaic, and the kingdom is famously noted for the royal family's conversion to Judaism in the 1st century AD.

-Adiabene was a significant political entity in Mesopotamia under Parthian suzerainty and later Sāsānid control before its eventual incorporation into Islamic empires.

-Both kingdoms are recognized today as key centers of Assyrian heritage, representing continuity of the ancient Assyrian people through language, religion, and culture in northern Mesopotamia during classical antiquity.
+Osroene and Adiabene were ancient kingdoms in northern Mesopotamia that played significant roles in the cultural and political landscape of the Near East from the Hellenistic period through late antiquity.
+Osroene, centred around Edessa, was founded around 136 BC by Osroes, likely of Iranian origin, and controlled key trade routes while balancing alliances between Rome and Parthia.
+Edessa emerged as a cultural centre where the Syriac language and Christianity flourished, and the kingdom retained some autonomy under Roman protection until its incorporation into the empire in 216 AD.
+Adiabene was a small Parthian vassal kingdom centred at Arbela.
+In the 1st century AD, its royal family converted to Judaism; Queen Helena and her sons were buried in Jerusalem.
+Adiabene was frequently attacked by Roman forces during their campaigns against Parthia.
+Both kingdoms are recognised as key centres of Assyrian heritage.
+Although Osroene was ethnically mixed, with an Arab ruling dynasty, Greek urban culture, and an Aramean majority, it is considered part of the historical and cultural identity of Assyrians.
+Adiabene, by contrast, was an Assyrian successor state: the temple of Ashur was restored, the city rebuilt, and an Assyrian identity persisted even under Parthian rule.

-Roman influence in the area came to an end under Jovian in 363, who abandoned the region after concluding a hasty peace agreement with the Sassanians.

-The Assyrians were Christianized in the first to third centuries in Roman Syria and Roman Assyria.
-The population of the Sasanian province of Asoristan was a mixed one, composed of Assyrians, Arameans in the far south and the western deserts, and Persians.
-The Greek element in the cities, still strong during the Parthian Empire, ceased to be ethnically distinct in Sasanian times.
-Most of the population were Eastern Aramaic speakers.
-Much of the population of Asoristan was Christian.
-However, according to Isho'Yahb III, there were perhaps more pagans than Christians in the region.
-These pagans worshipped Gods such as Tammuz and a Babylonian Sea monster along with sacrifice to idols.
+Roman influence in the region ended under Jovian in 363, who ceded it following a hasty peace with the Sassanians.
+The Assyrians were Christianised between the first and third centuries in Roman Syria and Roman Assyria.
+The Sasanian province of Asoristan had a mixed population of Assyrians, Arameans, and Persians; the Greek urban element, still prominent under the Parthians, ceased to be ethnically distinct in Sasanian times.
+Most inhabitants were Eastern Aramaic speakers, and much of the population was Christian, though Isho'Yahb III suggests pagans may have outnumbered Christians in some areas, worshipping gods such as Tammuz, a Babylonian sea monster, and idols.
+Together with the Arameans, Armenians, Greeks, and Nabataeans, the Assyrians were among the earliest peoples to adopt Christianity and spread Eastern Christianity to the Far East.